Home Life Moments My Situation US NRI

 NRE (Non-Resident External) is for foreign-earned money you bring into India — fully repatriable, interest tax-free in India.
 NRO (Non-Resident Ordinary) is for India-source income (rent, dividends, gifts received in India).
 FCNR is a foreign-currency fixed deposit.
 Most US-based NRIs need NRE + NRO together; FCNR is optional and only attractive at certain rate cycles.

-Banks that handle US-based NRIs cleanly
+Which banks handle US-based NRIs cleanly

 Documents you'll be asked for